orlagh-sweeney/we-ride-cycling-club/README.md

 - [W3C Markup Validator](https://validator.w3.org/): No errors were reported when passing the final HTML code through the validator.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): No errors were reported when passing the final CSS code through the validator.
 The validators were used throughout the development stage of the website as part of ongoing testing of html and css.
 Examples of errors and warnings can be found below which were all resolved
-    - Example 1: CSS Validator gave warnings for font family names and stlying of submit buttons. <br> <image src="assets/readme-files/css-validator-output-1.png" width="600px"></image>
+    - Example 1: CSS Validator gave warnings for font family names and styling of submit buttons. <br> <image src="assets/readme-files/css-validator-output-1.png" width="600px"></image>
     - Example 2: HTML Validator gave syntax warnings for index.html. <br> <image src="assets/readme-files/html-validator-output-1.png" width="600px"></image>
     - Example 3: HTML Validator gave syntax warnings and errors for div and form elements on contact.html.<br> <image src="assets/readme-files/html-validator-output-2.png" width="600px"></image>

 ### Accessibility
 The following tool was used to check accessibility of the website:
 - [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/): was used to check the accessibility score of each site page and to see if there were issues.
     - This tool highlighted an issue with radio button labels on the Join Us page.
 The wrong "for" value had been assigned to the 80-100km radio button which impacted the accessbility score.
 After fixing this issue the accessibility score increased from 90 to 100.
-Initial Lighthouse report: showing a score of 90:
+Initial Lighthouse report below shows the score of 90:
     <br>
     <image src="assets/readme-files/lighthouse-join-us-accessibility.png" width="600px"></image>
 - Lighthouse Reports: